-- Ensure continued environmental compliance with local, state, and federal regulations during emergency operations. - Colorado State University Extension Service - Coordinate volunteers for large animal care and emergency animal shelters with the Humane Society of the Pikes Peak Region and law enforcement. - Provide advice and guidance to owners/operators of farms, ranches, gardens, and other agricultural facilities regarding the short- and longterm effects of the emergency or disaster. - Identify pests or pathogen on plants that are required to be quarantined by U.S. Department of Agriculture Animal and Plant Health Inspection Service. - Provide expertise and emergency public information support for horticultural and pest management issues. - Provides financial management education resources. - Provide guidance on food safety and sanitation resources. - Provide guidance on food preservation and food storage.
+- o Responsible for agriculture and natural resources functions. - Coordinates with Colorado State Forest Service, U.S. Natural Resources Service, and U.S. Forest service for natural resource management support. - Coordinate volunteers for large animal care and emergency animal shelters with the Humane Society of the Pikes Peak Region and law enforcement. - Provide advice and guidance to owners/operators of farms, ranches, gardens, and other agricultural facilities regarding the short- and longterm effects of the emergency or disaster. - Identify pests or pathogen on plants that are required to be quarantined by U.S. Department of Agriculture Animal and Plant Health Inspection Service. - Provide expertise and emergency public information support for horticultural and pest management issues. - Provides financial management education resources. - Provide guidance on food safety and sanitation resources. - Provide guidance on food preservation and food storage.